Scremerston: World War II

 Scremerston was the site of Spittal Chain Home Low radar station during World War II and the generator building and set house remain largely intact to the north of the village.

+The Scremerston coastline was both defended and used for bombing and firing practice during the war period.
+A large concrete bombing range marker is sited on the clifftop above Saltpan Rocks between Seahouse and Cocklawburn Beach, although it is now buried.

 The gun house of Scremerston beach defence battery sits between Cocklawburn Beach and Cheswick Sands at the site of Scremerston Limeworks, which closed in 1910.
 The gun house sits on top of a loading platform for three limestones kilns which were still in place when the gun house was built, but later demolished by Northumberland County Council in 1981.
 The gun house faces Cheswick Sands and Lindisfarne to the south-east and overlooks a substantial earthen ramp which was once topped with the limeworks tramway.
 The tramway was hauled by an engine sat on the platform where the gun house sits today.
 A network of largely overgrown trenches leading to a small pillbox can still be found forward of the gunhouse.